-Now, remember I’ve told you these are the easiest tents to set up?
+Now, remember I told you these are the easiest tents to set up?
 I lied.

 Pop Up tents

 My favorite one is a Mammoth Camping Tent, it’s very similar to the first tent with the pull-up option I had (McKinley, they don’t sell that model anymore).
-I like it, cause it’s really easy and fast to raise as well as to fold up.
-And, best of all, you don’t need the footprint nor the rain fly for this model.
-It has all built-in.
+I like it, cause it’s effortless and fast to raise as well as to fold up.
+And, best of all, you don’t need the footprint or the rain fly for this model.
+It has all built in.
 You can place it wherever you want.
-Make sure to check the Amazon for the current price of this tent and get more information.
+Make sure to check Amazon for the current price of this tent and get more information.

 Big tents are usually more complicated to set up, but you don’t buy one only for yourself.
 Most of the time, you will have a couple of people to help you with the setup.
 Your wife, kids or your friends, depends on who you are camping with.

-When I was younger, I went camping with my family, my uncle, and my cousins to the Garibaldi Provincial Park, next to the Vancouver, Canada.
-There were an eight of us and we had the tent for six people.
+When I was younger, I went camping with my family, my uncle, and my cousins at the Garibaldi Provincial Park, next to Vancouver, Canada.
+There were eight of us and we had a tent for six people.
 Luckily, we were kids and we managed somehow to squeeze ourselves together with our parents.

 I hope my article helped you with your question.
 Remember, nothing is hard if you are persistent.
-If you need some exercise you can practice in your backyard, even in your living room (if its big enough).
-Or you can just go with your friends, or take your family to one-day vacation in nature and use that time to practice.
+If you need some exercise you can practice in your backyard, even in your living room (if it’s big enough).
+Or you can just go with your friends, or take your family on a one-day vacation in nature and use that time to practice.

 You can even make a game of it.
-Start counting the time you need to set up everything, or just play with your kids.
+Start counting the time you need to set up everything or play with your kids.
 I’m sure they would appreciate the time spent learning these things for years that will come.

 As someone once said: “Repetition is the mother of all learning”.
 Think about this, and you will become an expert in setting up a tent.
 Or even a grand master of that skill.
 And one day you will catch yourself sitting in a shade and drinking a cold beer while someone else is doing the hard work.